GetGet99/Mica-Discord/README.md

 An application with Mica background using transparent-background WebView2 to host webpage, and go to discord and inject some basic CSS.

+# How to use?
+As of now, please download the source and compile it yourself since the dev is ~lazy~ I mean busy.

 # Disclaimer
 If you plan to use this, I'm not sure if it violates Discord TOS or not.
 I'm not a lawyer.
 But here's how it works
 1. The app itself is basically like a web browser, hosting the web content in WebView2 that points to discord.com